gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/firefox_profile_on_ram.md

 fi
 }}
 ```
-Make the script [executable](executable "executable"){.wikilink}, then run the following to close Firefox and test it:
+Make the script [executable](executable "wikilink"), then run the following to close Firefox and test it:

 `$ killall firefox firefox-bin`\
 `$ ls ~/.mozilla/firefox/`\